Master of Education

 M.Ed. programs require that students complete a minimum of 36 credits which includes a 16–18 credit common core (6 courses).
 The additional 18–20 credit hours are determined by student’s chosen strand and/or Plan of Study.
 A total of 36 credits must be completed within seven years of matriculation unless the student is granted an extension.

-Lyndon also has a cooperative agreement with the Vermont Higher Education Collaborative.
-The VT HEC mission is to “collaborate with the Vermont Department of Education, Vermont’s higher education institutions and other organizations to make quality preparation, training and support programs accessible to schools, educators and educators-to-be.
+Lyndon also has a cooperative agreement with the Vermont Higher Education Collaborative (VT-HEC).
+The VT-HEC mission is to “collaborate with the Vermont Department of Education, Vermont’s higher education institutions and other organizations to make quality preparation, training and support programs accessible to schools, educators and educators-to-be.
 VT-HEC seeks out experts in each field it addresses to work together to develop and deliver quality learning opportunities and supports in areas of critical need that could not be delivered by one organization alone.”
-Teachers have the opportunity to become a member of a specific cohort with VT HEC and take classes through Lyndon in order to request an additional endorsement from the Vermont Department of Education for their teacher licensure.
+Teachers have the opportunity to become a member of a specific cohort with VT-HEC and take classes through Lyndon in order to request an additional endorsement from the Vermont Department of Education for their teacher licensure.